applegrew/Ajax-Typeahead/README.markdown

   If a call is in progress, this class will be added to the typeahead element.
 It is removed if the call is done.

 - `ajax.preDispatch`
   This function will be run prior to any call.
 It is used to fashion a custom parameter object to send to the server.
 Its only argument is the query text.
 It must return an object that jQuery's post() function will use as its second argument.
+(Please see additional notes at the top of this doc.)
 There's no default for this.
 If not specified, the parameters send to the server are:

 ```javascript
 { query: "some text" }